Kotlin/dokka/docs/topics/dokka-gradle-configuration-options.md

             and link declarations together.
         </p>
         <p>
-            If automatic resolution fails or if you want to use locally cached files instead, consider setting the <code>packageListUrl</code> option.
+            If the automatic resolution fails or if you want to use locally cached files instead, consider setting the <code>packageListUrl</code> option.
         </p>
     </def>